la-ots/pelican/docs/components/alerts.md

 ## Best Practices

-Alerts are way to inform users of important information.
-They are usually placed at the top of the page, under the [Page Title](/components/page-title/).
+- Put Alerts at the top of the page, under the [Page Title](/components/page-title/).

-- Alerts use the [Status Colors](/theming/color) and correlate to the same meanings.
+- Alerts use the [Status Colors](/foundation/status-colors/) for their colors and meaning.
 - Status Colors only add visual cues.
-The content of Alerts must make the meaning of the Alert obvious to assistive technology users.
+The content of the Alert must make the meaning obvious to assistive technology users.
-- Use **Info** (Blue) to communicate informative or helpful information to users    .
+- Use **Info** (Blue) to communicate informative or helpful information to users.
 - Use **Success** (Green) to provide feedback to the user indicating an action is successful.
-- Use **Warning** (Yellow) to indicate an unintended, but not dangerous, effect .
+- Use **Warning** (Yellow) to indicate an unintended, but not dangerous, effect.
 - Use **Danger** (Red) to indicate an action will cause data loss, error, or other hard-to-reverse effects.
 - Use the icons provided for each Alert type.